ava-labs/avalanche-faucet-legacy/README.md

     "to": "0x5f658a6d1928c39b286b48192fea8d46d87ad077"
 }
 ```
-- `key` API KEY to make the request with.
+- `key` API Key to make the request with.
-- `amount` How much nAVAX is requested
+- `amount` How much nAVAX is requested.
-- `to` Receiving address
+- `to` Receiving address.

 # Browser Support